- Dr James Mittra

 Topics interested in supervising

-I am interested in supervising students on a broad range of topics in health-related innovation, policy and regulation, including new empirical and theoretical approaches to the health-related bioeconomy and translational medicine; risk governance and regulation of new therapies; value(s) and valuation practices in health innovation; understanding new business models and commercialisation strategies in life science industries, and emergence of new R&D practices and stakeholder relations within life sciences.
-I am also interested in supervising projects in related sectors, where appropriate, such as agro-biotechnology.
+I am interested in supervising students on a broad range of topics in health-related innovation, policy and regulation, including new empirical and theoretical approaches to the health-related bioeconomy; innovation, risk governance and regulation of advanced therapies; value(s) and valuation practices in health innovation; understanding new R&D practices and stakeholder relations within health systems; and global challenges in areas like antimicrobial resistance.

 If you are interested in being supervised by James Mittra, please see the links below for more information: